Course & Exam Scheduling

 The university administration has always been helpful in facilitating communication and encouraging respect and understanding when there are academic calendar conflicts with religious holy days.
 Most instructors will be cooperative and flexible regarding students’ religious observance when they receive appropriate and early communication.
 If a student is planning NOT to attend class or take an exam because of a religious holiday, he or she should convey this information to instructors in advance so that the student will not be disadvantaged as a result of religious practice.

-In addition, the department includes four rooms in Sequoia Hall that are regularly used for office hours, make-up exams and meetings.
-These are Room 105, Girshick Library; Room 220, "the Fishbowl"; Room 207, Bowker Seminar Room; and Room 200, the Classroom (only scheduled by the department from 4:15pm onwards).
+In addition, the department includes four rooms in Sequoia Hall that may be used for office hours, make-up exams and meetings.
+These are Room 105, Girshick Library; Room 220, "the Fishbowl"; Room 207, Bowker Seminar Room; and Room 200, the Classroom (only scheduled by the department from 4pm onwards).
 To reserve time in 105, 220 or 207, please use the department's Room Request Form.
+For 200, please contact the SSM.

 You are not required to have a midterm exam for your course.
 If you are holding one, you should inform students of the date during the first week of classes and ensure it is noted on the syllabus and on Canvas.
 Midterms are generally held during the fifth and sixth week of the quarter, at the same time and in the same location as one of the regular classes.

 Alternatives to University-assigned final exams (in three-hour time slots) include take-home exams, take-home papers, projects, final class presentations and in-class exams during the one- to two-hour regular class period.
-If an alternate space is needed, contact the SSM.
+If an alternate space is needed, submit a Room Request.
 If you need to schedule an exam time outside of the pre-assigned time slot, note that you cannot do so during the End-Quarter Period.
 For take-home exams, the earliest you can require that the students submit their work is the scheduled end time for your course's assigned final exam time slot.
 The latest submission time could be at the end of the overall final exam period.

 Summer Final Exams: Note that the process for obtaining a room for final exams in summer quarter is different.
-While there is still a schedule set by the Registrar's Office, rooms are not automatically assigned and so you must request one from the SSM.
+While there is still a schedule set by the Registrar's Office, rooms are not automatically assigned and must be requested via the SSM.

 Exam Schedule Accommodations

 In general, faculty members are discouraged from giving final examinations earlier than the published and announced times.
 If faculty nevertheless decide to administer early examinations, the questions should either be completely different from those on the regularly scheduled examination or the early examination should be administered in a highly controlled setting.
 An example of such a setting would be a campus seminar room where the examination questions would be collected along with students' work and students would be reminded of their Honor Code obligations not to share information about the examination contents.
 Giving students easy opportunities to abuse the integrity of an examination is unfair to honest students and inconsistent with the spirit of the Honor Code.
-Note that, per the Honor code, "administered in a highly controlled setting" does not extend to proctoring: "the faculty on its part manifests its confidence in the honor of its students by refraining from proctoring examinations."
+However, per the Honor code, "administered in a highly controlled setting" does not extend to proctoring.

 Note that the process for obtaining a room for final exams in summer quarter is different.
-While there is still a schedule set by the Registrar's Office, rooms are not automatically assigned and so you must request one from the SSM.
+While the schedule is set by the Registrar's Office, rooms are not automatically assigned and should be requested via the SSM.

 To view your exam schedule: